corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 {{< /note >}}

 When deserializing the most applicable transform will be applied.
-Continuing the above example, deserializing nodes could have three distinct views on what the enum Example looks like (annotations omitted for brevity)
+Continuing the above example, deserializing nodes could have three distinct views on what the enum example looks like (annotations omitted for brevity).

 ```kotlin
 // The original version of the class.
 Will deserialize: -